Written by Missey Butler

 "Yes, I say, it will.
 It is because the nerve was cut."
 She nods and is silent.
 But the young man smiles.

-“I like it,” he says, “It’s kind of cute.”
+βI like it,β he says, βItβs kind of cute.β

 All at once I know who he is.
 I understand and I lower my gaze.
 One is not bold in an encounter with a God moment.
-Unmindful, he bends to kiss her crooked mouth and I am so close I can see how he twists his own lips to accommodate to hers, to show her that their kiss still works.”
+Unmindful, he bends to kiss her crooked mouth and I am so close I can see how he twists his own lips to accommodate to hers, to show her that their kiss still works.βSince reading this story, the image of the young husband contorting his mouth and twisting his lips for an intimate kiss with his palsied wife has gripped my heart.

-I thought about how God symbolically did the very same thing for us, when He fashioned Himself in the form of flesh and became “man” through the image of His Son, Jesus Christ.
+I thought about how God symbolically did the very same thing for us, when He fashioned Himself in the form of flesh and became βmanβ through the image of His Son, Jesus Christ.

 What a love story.
 The God of the universe bent down from Heaven, leaned toward mankind, and expressed His love to a very disfigured people.